skagedal/skagedal.github.io/_posts/2017-12-30-decimal-decoding.markdown

 }
 ```

 I might very well be missing something here.
 This isn't new behavior, `[[NSDecimalNumber alloc] initWithDouble:3.133]` works the same way.
+If anyone can tell me why the initializer of decimal numbers from binary floating point doesn't use the same kind of decimalization algorithm as the string representation does, I'd be curious to know.

+## Conclusion

+A few people who read the initial version of this text pointed out that the most reliable way of passing a decimal number via JSON is in a string.
+That is probably the most pragmatic thing to do, if you have the possibility.
+In some cases, however, the API is already a fact.
+If you are using `JSONDecoder`, you might prefer to use a `Double` rather than a `Decimal` as the decoded type even if you want the end result to be a `Decimal`, and do the conversion yourself, possibly via a `String`.
+Unless someone fixes `JSONDecoder`.

+_Thanks to Tim Vermeulen for bringing up the issue, Helge Heß and Roland Persson for discussions on the topic and Emre Berge Ergenekon for proof-reading._